A “ Trini” Adventure (A Habitat for Humanity project in Trinidad)

 - Cook over medium heat, (stirring to prevent burning) until the mixture has thickened to a custard similar to a pudding.

 - Add raisins and vanilla and remove from heat.

-I look forward to trying the many savory and spicy dishes of Trinidad during this Habitat for Humanity project, as well as enjoying some of the desserts and sweets that may come my way.
+It was fun trying the many savoury and spicy dishes of Trinidad during this Habitat for Humanity project, as well as enjoying some of the desserts and sweets that came our way.

 Please CLICK the link above to access my UrbnSpice LEARNING TIPS, which are listed alphabetically on the Learning Tips blog post under the following subheadings:

 As always, if you give this recipe for Trinidad Sweet Rice a try, please come back and leave me a comment below with your feedback.

 You can find me on social media (see links below) – just be sure to tag @urbnspice and #urbnspice so I am sure to see it.
 Enjoy!

 Urbnspice Facebook Page – If you like what you see here, please LIKE my page.
 I would love that – thank you!